gfabieno/SeisCL/README.md

 For example, to compile with Cuda, without MPI support with gcc:

     make all api=cuda nompi=1 H5CC=gcc

+#### 1.3 Install python wrapper
-Finally, to install the python wrapper to your python environment, you can use pip in the root directory of the repo
+Once SeisCL is compiled, the python wrapper must be added to your python environment You can use pip in the root directory of the repo

-    pip install .
+    pip install -e .

-## Testing
+## 2.0 Testing

 Several tests can be found in ./tests, wihtin two scripts:
 * [test_consistency.py](tests/test_consistency.py), which test that model decomposition,